 Spatial coverage of classification data

-This criterion indicates the extent to which Water Framework Directive water bodies within a UK Regional Sea are classified by the indicator.
-A high proportion of water bodies classified within a Regional Sea corresponds to high confidence in the Marine Strategy Framework Directive assessment.
+This criterion indicates the extent to which WER water bodies within a UK Regional Sea are classified by the indicator.
+High proportion of water bodies classified within a UK Regional Sea corresponds to high confidence in the UK MARINE STRATEGY assessment.

 33.3% - 66.6% of water bodies assessed